Recycled Plastic Lumber

 - Cross linking of PE molecules by thermoset processes

-RPL is clean, nontoxic, and nonporous, and lasts longer than wood.
-In addition, all types except wood-filled RPL have the following advantages over wood:
+RPL is clean, nontoxic, nonporous, and lasts longer than wood.
+In addition, all types except wood-filled RPL have the following benefits:

 - Moisture and chemical resistant.